catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] consider live when searching for the track NO or dont :)
-[ ] Repack only repack Initial or LAst only one platform [ ] Repack only copy and ftp,  Initial or LAst only one platform [ ]  Selecting a witha  new name should ask if you wanna rename [-] all options should be a table
+[ ] Repack only repack Initial or LAst only one platform [ ] Repack only copy and ftp,  Initial or LAst only one platform [-] all options should be a table
-[ ] finish arrangement (demo with the hives overdrive all the time :) ) [ ] add checks to packed..remember to ask if they wanna clean ups or notification [ ] astronaut does not pick the file version
-[ ] add ps3 as a duplicate
+[ ] finish arrangement (demo with the hives overdrive all the time :) ) [ ] add checks to packed..remember to ask if they wanna clean ups or notification [ ] add ps3 as a duplicate
 [ ] cause it doesnt pick up version it cannot diff shiro astronau [ ] other platforms do not have official flag correctly detected